neuronflicker/CTF/UCF/Pwn_stack0pt2/README.md

 ![Stack input and return address](stack_input_and_ret.png)

-We can see we need to send 63 characters, and then we can change the return address.
+We can see we need to send 63 characters to fill the stack space, and then we can change the return address.

 So we can take the script from [Pwn super-stack](https://github.com/neuronflicker/CTF/tree/master/UCF/Pwn_super-stack) and update it to account for the buffer size of this program:
 ```bash